ivan-paleo/imaging-reports/README.md

 >    <i>Run the App from within RStudio.</i>
 ></p>

 4. The App will open in a new RStudio window.
-Alternatively, click on `Open in Browser` at the top to open the App within your favorite browser (Firefox, Chrome...).
-It does not make much difference, though, whether the App is opened in RStudio or in the browser.
+I recommend to open the App in your browser (click on `Open in Browser` at the top to open the App), and to maximize the window.

 ><p align="center" width="100%">
 >    <img src="screenshots/app_general_LSM_empty.png"><br>